Provismet/Gimme-That-Gimmick/README.md

 ### Tera Shards
 Tera shards are used in groups of 50 and change the tera type of a Pokemon.
 The type can be checked by using a Tera Orb on the Pokemon.

-## Showdown Customisation
-GTG helps to simplify the process for server owners to apply custom Showdown mod scripts (addons to Showdown itself).

-Add the scripts to the top-level `./showdown_addons` folder, and they will be copied to the correct location on the next server start.